 NAME PIN NUMBER FUNCTION Power pins BOOST 1 Output of the boost converter.
 SWBUCK 2 Switching node of the buck converter.
 BUCK 3 Output of the buck converter.
 LVOUT 11 Output of the low voltage LDO regulator.
 HVOUT 14 Output of the high voltage LDO regulator.
 BAL 15 Connection to mid-point of a dual-cell supercapacitor (optional).
 Must be connected to GND if not used.
 BATT 16 Connection to the energy storage element, battery or capacitor.
 Cannot be left floating.
 PRIM 17 Connection to the primary battery (optional).
 Must be connected to GND if not used.
+CSIN 24 Input of the external cold-start module.
+CSOUT 22 Ouput of the external cold-start module.
 SRC 26 Connection to the harvested energy source.
-BUFSRC 27 Connection to an external capacitor buffering the boost converter inp out.
+BUFSRC 27 Connection to an external capacitor buffering the boost converter input.
 SWBOOST 28 Switching node of the boost converter.
-Configuration p T CFG[2] 4 Used for the configuration of the threshold voltages for the CFG[1] 5 energy storage element CFG[0] 6 and the output voltage of the LDOs.
-C D 11 SELMPP[1] SELMPP[0] 7 8 Used for the configuration of the MPP ratio.
+Configuration pins CFG[2] 4 Used for the configuration of the threshold voltages for the CFG[1] 5 energy storage element CFG[0] 6 and the output voltage of the LDOs.
+SELMPP[1] SELMPP[0] 7 Used for the configuration of the MPP ratio.
 See Page 11 FB_PRIM_D 9 - FB_PRIM_U 10 Used for the configuration of the primary battery (optional).
 Must be connected to GND if not used.
-FB_HV 13 Used the configuration of the high-voltage LDO in the custom mode (optional).
-Must be left floating if not used.
-SET_OVCH 22 Used for the configuration of the threshold voltages for - SET_CHRDY 23 the energy storage element in the custom mode (optional).
-SET_OVDIS 24 Must be left floating if not used.
+STONBATT 13 Used for the configuration of the cold start (optional).
+Must be connected to GND if not used.
 ZMPPT 25 Used for the configuration of the ZMPPT (optional).
 Must be left floating if not used.
-Control pins ENHV 12 Enabling pin for the high-voltage LDO.
-Can D 0 ENLV 18 Enabling pin for the low-voltage LDO.
+Control pins - ENHV 12 Enabling pin for the high-voltage LDO.
+ENLV 18 Enabling pin for the low-voltage LDO.
 See Page 9 Status pins STATUS[2] 19 Logic output.
 Asserted when the AEM performs a MPP evaluation.
-See STATUS[1] 20 Logic output.
-Asserted if the battery voltage falls below Vovdis or if the AEM is taking energy from the primary battery.
-Pages 8-10 STATUS[0] 21 Logic output.
+STATUS[1] 20 Logic output.
+Asserted if the battery voltage falls below Vovdis or See Pages 8-10 if the AEM is taking energy from the primary battery.
+STATUS[0] 21 Logic output.
 Asserted when the LDOs can be enabled.
 1 Other pins GND Exposed Pad Ground connection, should be solidly tied to the PCB ground plane.